getlantern/lanternsdk-android/README.md

-# lanternsdk-android
+# Lantern SDK for Android
-This SDK enables the user to embed Lantern in order to provide censorship circumvention to any network APIs that respect the [default ProxySelector](https://developer.android.com/reference/java/net/ProxySelector#getDefault()).
+The Lantern SDK enables developers to embed Lantern into Android applications, offering censorship circumvention capabilities for any network APIs that respect the default ProxySelector.
+The SDK integrates with Lantern’s core proxying functionality while offering a Kotlin-friendly API for easy integration.

-## Output
-After running the build, you can find the library at `./build/lanternsdk-android.aar`.
-This library embeds the Go library, so consumers of the SDK just need lanternsdk-android.aar and nothing else.

 ## Overview